PLANNING AND ZONING ORDINANCE

 Any aggrieved firm, corporation.
 Or person may appeal to the Board of Adjustment, who shall have authority to allow slight variance to the specific terms of the Ordinance where it can be shown that they would result in unnecessary hardship, as provided in Article IX.

 Nothing in this Ordinance shall be construed to prevent the continuance of any existing use of land or buildings, but when any non-conforming use is discontinued for at least one year, said building or land shall be subject to the provisions of this Ordinance.

 - Building lots for a single-family dwelling unit or other allowed use in the Village District shall contain a minimum of one acre with at least 100 feet of frontage on a roadway.
 For two-family and multi-family dwellings (not to include accessory dwelling units) an additional one-half-acre of land will be required per additional dwelling unit in the Village District.
-All dwelling units will require a building permit from the Board of Selectmen.
-Multi-family dwelling units will require site plan review by the Planning Board in addition to a building permit.
+All dwelling units will require a certificate of zoning compliance from the Board of Selectmen.
+Multi-family dwelling units will require site plan review by the Planning Board in addition to a certificate of zoning compliance.

 - Building lots for a single-family dwelling unit or other allowed use in the Residential and Commercial Districts shall contain a minimum of two acres with at least 150 feet of frontage on a roadway.
 For two-family and multi-family dwellings (not to include accessory dwelling units) an additional one-acre of land will be required per additional dwelling unit in the Residential and Commercial Districts.
-All dwelling units will require a building permit from the Board of Selectmen.
-Multi-family dwelling units will require site plan review by the Planning Board in addition to a building permit.
+All dwelling units will require a certificate of zoning compliance from the Board of Selectmen.
+Multi-family dwelling units will require site plan review by the Planning Board in addition to a certificate of zoning compliance.